trelea/MTR3lea-FrontEnd/README.md

 Welcome to __[m]TR3lea__, a cutting-edge social media platform that focuses on sharing and engaging with Interesting Announcements.
 Built with the powerful __PERN__ stack (PostgreSQL, Express.js, React.js, and Node.js), __[m]TR3lea__ combines a seamless user experience with robust features.

+This is a full stack application which was built using __PERN__ stack.
+Main fundamental functionalities such as account support, posting, and commenting have been implemented.
+The application authenticates users using JWT tokens.
+Users are able to edit information relating to their account.
+Users are also allowed to change their avatar images and posts thumbnails.
+All media files in this application are stored on Backend VPS, all users data is encrypted and stored in PostgreSQL DataBase.

 Check Platform On: WILL_PASTE_A_LINK

 ![Home Page](./docs/imgs/home.png)